5 Tips to Prevent Carer Burnout

 5. Find Out What Help Is Available To You

 Talk to home care service providers to know what professional help is available, should you not be able to provide all care requirements yourself.
-It may be that you simply need some short term respite care to take a break, or perhaps your Mum or Dad require care from a qualified professional.
+It may be that you simply need some short-term respite care to take a break, or perhaps your Mum or Dad requires care from a qualified professional.
 It will be important for you to be able to identify the types of services that your parent needs and discuss these needs with your parents, siblings and care providers.

 At the end of the day, it is important not to forget yourself in the caregiving equation.
 Look for ways to set aside some personal time and maintain a focus on your health taking particular care of your diet and exercise.
 If you’re not healthy, both physically and emotionally, it will be hard for you to look after someone else.